AleMorales9011/ForgeWare/src/02-Provisioning Infrastructure.md

 # Conclusion

-By leveraging Terraform's **infrastructure as code (IaC)** approach, you can achieve consistent, repeatable, and version-controlled infrastructure deployments.
+By leveraging Terraform's Infrastructure as code (IaC) approach, you can achieve consistent, repeatable, and version-controlled infrastructure deployments.
 I encourage you to explore the code, contribute improvements, and leverage this repository as a starting point for your own Terraform journey.

 # Next